Understanding LADWP Electric Rates in 2023 | Solar.com

 With electricity prices on the rise and extreme weather events increasing the need for electricity, understanding how your electric rates work is crucial to lowering your electricity costs.

-Customers of the Los Angeles Department of Water and Power (LADWP) have two residential rate schedules to choose from, with electric rates ranging from under 19 cents to over 35 cents per kWh.
+Homeowners serviced by the Los Angeles Department of Water and Power (LADWP) have two residential rate schedules to choose from, with electric rates ranging from under 20 cents to 37 cents per kWh in 2024.

 In this article, we’ll explore: